1

 How Renewable Energy Transition Affects the Coal Industry

-Despite the shift towards renewable energy, coal will see growth in Indonesia – although at a much slower rate.
-By 2030, coal use will plateau, and shrink thereafter because of renewable uptake.
+While the country has started decommissioning coal plants prematurely, overall, clean energy hasn’t had a massive impact on the domestic coal landscape in Indonesia, with the sector continuing to grow strong.
+However, considering Indonesia’s important role on the global coal stage, as the world moves away from the dirtiest fuel, the country’s exports will significantly shrink in the near term.
+By 2030, coal use will plateau and shrink thereafter because of renewable uptake.
 However, in the short-term, the most affected industry will be oil.
-For Indonesia, if current renewable energy trends are anything to go by, the shift to cleaner energy sources are a huge step in the right direction.
-It is crucial that Indonesia rises to the occasion to meet the challenges of adverting climate change.
+For Indonesia, if current renewable energy trends are anything to go by, the shift to cleaner energy sources is a huge step in the right direction.

 by Viktor Tachev